ICIS has a network of locally based reporters providing coverage of regional Polyethylene terephthalate markets.

 Whichever regional markets you need to track, our independent price assessments and market coverage will keep you fully up-to-date so you can always negotiate with confidence.

-We offer the following regional Polyethylene terephthalate coverage to keep you informed of factors and developments affecting prices in the Asia Polyethylene terephthalate marketplace.
+We offer the following regional Polyethylene terephthalate analysis and news coverage to keep you informed of factors and developments affecting prices in the Asia Polyethylene terephthalate marketplace.

 Track historical price data

 Breaking news of latest developments affecting the markets.

 ICIS price assessments are based on information gathered from a wide cross-section of the market, comprising consumers, producers, traders and distributors from more than 250 reporters world-wide.
 Confirmed deals, verified by both buyer and seller, provide the foundation of our price assessments.